 Marching arts at the highest level

 We rehearse weekly between March and August and also on weekends in the summer.
 We compete at both DCI and DCA drum corps shows across the Midwest and DCA World Championships over Labor Day weekend.
-We travel throughout the region and to Rochester, New York.
+We travel throughout the region and to Williamsport, Pennsylvania.
 We perform at parades and festivals throughout the greater Twin Cities.

 You’ll make life-long friendships and have a blast creating something wonderful together, all while refining your skills as a performer.
 Don’t just take our word for it, stop by a rehearsal to see what it’s all about.
 Wear athletic clothes and shoes that allow you to easily move and we’ll provide the rest.
 All ages and skills are welcome.